headissue/pigeon/README.md

 This snippet defines which survey is rendered and which additional information will be sent.

     <div class='pigeon'
-        data-pigeon-surveyid='1'
+        data-pigeon-surveyid='key or id'
         data-pigeon-pagekey='unique for every location'
         data-pigeon-userkey='randomly generated key'
         data-pigeon-userdata='{"a-b-test-key":"b"}'>
     </div>

   * `class='pigeon'`: [Required] Pigeons autoloading (See [Javascript](#javascript-snippet)) is searching for elements with this class.
-  * `data-pigeon-surveyid`: [Required] the unique survey id.
+  * `data-pigeon-surveyid`: [Required] the unique survey id or the key of survey.
 You can find this in the Administration.
   * `data-pigeon-pagekey`: [Optional] This information will always be sent.
 Here you can identify your page and location when you have more than one survey on a webpage (your pagekey may be "home-top" and "home-bottom") or when you have the same survey on multiple pages.